Tuesday, February 7, 2017

 The Mets won the game, and it is seen as having turned the tide in the National League Eastern Division race.
 Manager Leo Durocher said, "My 3-year-old could have caught those balls."
 Team Captain Ron Santo yelled at Young in the clubhouse.

 The next day, Santo apologized to him, and apologized again during a press conference.
 Durocher never apologized, and mismanaged the Cubs the rest of the way, as they went from 9 1/2 games up on the Mets on August 16, and half a game up as late as September 9 (the day of the Black Cat Game), to 6 games back when the Mets clinched on September 24, to 8 games back when the regular season ended on October 2.

 Most people blame Durocher for the "September Swoon," which really began earlier.
-That, or they simply credit the Mets.
+That, or they simply credit the Mets for taking advantage of the opportunity.
 Which is why this one is only Number 10.

 9. George Trafton (1896-1971).
 He had helped Notre Dame win the 1919 National Championship, their 1st under Knute Rockne.
 He joined the Chicago Bears, and was one of the 1st NFL stars.
 He was the 1st center to snap the ball with one hand, enabling him to get a good block up sooner.

 He was mean.
 He was said to be "strongly disliked in every NFL city" except the Bears' natural rivals, Green Bay and Rock Island -- there, he wasn't strongly disliked, "he was hated."
 But he was respected: He was named to 6 All-Pro Teams.
 He was an early inductee into the Pro Football Hall of Fame.
 He was named the center on the NFL's 1920s All-Decade Team.